Paco, Latin America Specialist

 What's your most vivid travel moment?

 We were having dinner on our gently swaying cruise boat in the Galapagos when one of the crew members burst in and beckoned us outside.
 As we filed out and peered over the side, we saw around 50 sharks coolly patrolling the waters around our boat.
-All of a sudden, one shark aggressively propelled itself towards a blurry object in the water and a flying fish came shooting out using its momentum to launch right out of the water, extend its scaly wings, and land clear of the frenzy of sharks.
+All of a sudden, one shark aggressively propelled itself toward a blurry object in the water and a flying fish came shooting out using its momentum to launch right out of the water, extend its scaly wings, and land clear of the frenzy of sharks.
 Many of the other flying fish were not so lucky.

 Which book, film or artwork captures Peru the most?